 The phrase may not be old but it does express the same idea as an earlier phrase - 'preaching to the converted', and is almost certainly a follow-on from that.
 This dates back around a century further and is first cited in the works of John Stuart Mill.
 He used the phrase in, An Examination of Sir W. Hamilton's Philosophy, 1867:

-The idea has also been expressed in another phrase that refers to an unnecessary act, i.e. 'kicking at an open door'.
+The idea has also been expressed in another phrase that refers to an unnecessary act, that is, 'kicking at an open door'.

 George Edward Bateman Saintsbury, in The Peace of Augustans, 1916, used both terms in one sentence: